sk0421/jekyll-now/README.md

 ## About Us

 We are a group of teachers interested in thinking differently about schooling and mathematics, providing materials to start new conversations and movement.
-Please contact us at [dubMathematics@gmail.com](mailto:dubMathematics@gmail.com) with any questions.
+Please contact me at [koehlerj@newschool.edu](mailto:koehlerj@newschool.edu) with any questions.

 ## Using the Materials